aristanetworks/anta/docs/security-advisory-reports.md

 ## Table report

 The terminal table report renders an advisory exposure summary followed by per-device findings.
 The summary is ordered from critical to unknown severity and links each advisory to its published source.
-Device findings show advisory-facing results, evidence, and the remediation supplied by the test.
+Device findings show advisory-facing results, findings, and stable, deduplicated remediation aggregated from the parent and atomic results as bulleted actions.

 Use `--summary-only` for the exposure summary alone.
-Use `--expand` to include atomic findings, their vulnerability associations, evidence, and issue-specific remediation beneath the authoritative device result.
+Use `--expand` to include atomic findings beneath the authoritative device result.
+Associated rows use published vulnerability descriptions and prefix vulnerability IDs with severity-colored dots; unassociated rows retain their atomic descriptions.
+Each row includes its findings and issue-specific remediation.

 ## Markdown report